samanthamccabe/didelphis-sca/README.md

 ##Running The SCA##
 To use the SCA, the user must provide a lexicon and commands file.
 In stand-alone operation, it can be run using the command
 > `java -jar sca.jar LEXICON RULES OUTPUT`

 with the user providing paths for the worlist, commands, and output file.
 This can, of course, be placed into a batch or shell script for your convenience.
 However, running SCA through a terminal is recommended, so that any errors can be printed to the terminal.
 Later versions will permit the user to provide only the script, in which the input and output paths are specified

+The SCA can also be run in "enhanced" mode, where the only argument provided is a script file.
+In this case, the script itself can be used to import and execute other scripts, and read and write lexicon files.
+See the **Command** section for this.
+This is enabled with the `-e` or `--enhanced` flag.
+> `java -jar sca.jar -e RULES`

 ##Scripts##
 Operation of the SCA is controlled through a script file while primarily contains rule definitions, but which also allows the user to define variables, reserve character sequences, and control segmentaton and normalization.
 Lists of things, like sources and targets in commands, the contents of sets inside conditions, variable definitions, and commands to reserve character sequences are all delimited by whitespace (the space character, or tab) and is quantity-insensitive, so you can use extra spaces, or tabs to make columns align, as you will see throughout the examples.